Content from Read case data

 # ℹ 110 more rows

-Similarly, you can import files of other formats such as tsv, xlsx, … etc.
+You can use the same approach to import other file formats such as tsv, xlsx, and more.

 Why should we use the {here} package?

 The here package is designed to simplify file referencing in R projects by providing a reliable way to construct file paths relative to the project root.
-The main reason to use it is Cross-Environment Compatibility.
+The main reason to use is for cross-environment compatibility.

 It works across different operating systems (Windows, Mac, Linux) without needing to adjust file paths.

-• On Unix based operating system such as macOS or Linux the forward slash ( / ) is used as the path separator: "data/raw-data/file.csv"
+• On Unix based operating systems such as macOS or Linux the forward slash ( / ) is used as the path separator: "data/raw-data/file.csv".

-The here package is ideal for adding one more layer of reproducibility to your work.
+The here package reinforces the reproducibility of your work across multiple operating systems.
 If you are interested in reproducibility, we invite you to read this tutorial to increase the openess, sustainability, and reproducibility of your epidemic analysis with R

 Reading compressed data

 You can check the full list of supported file formats in the rio package on the package website.
-To expand {rio} to the full range of support for import and export formats run:
+To see the list of supported formats in rio, run:

 R